 Sheppard Mullin’s music industry savvy includes representing high-profile performing artists and promising new artists in all aspects of their music career, as well as our historical representation of advertising agencies, television networks, and movie studio institutional clients in both transactional and litigation matters.
 These matters involve soundtrack licensing, contractual and guild music clearances, publishing, and other legal issues associated with the use and ownership of music.
 In addition to being well versed in handling conventional music industry transactions and disputes, Sheppard Mullin’s attorneys also counsel cutting edge companies on resolving issues as they pertain to the digital distribution of music over the Internet.

 Traditional and Emerging Media

 Sheppard Mullin's Advertising Practice and Entertainment, Technology & Advertising Group regularly advise a major online search engine on its search and display advertising initiatives.
 Beyond that, we advise clients on structuring their online and mobile marketing campaigns and information collection policies and practices in ways that address increasing privacy concerns but still tap into consumers' changing media habits.
-We develope website terms and conditions and privacy policies; structure COPPA, DMCA, CDA, EU Safe Harbor and other regulatory compliance; negotiate back-end hosting agreements, third-party development agreements and related technology licensing agreements; and advise on the monetization of online content, including revenue sharing arrangements.
+We develop website terms and conditions and privacy policies; structure COPPA, DMCA, CDA, EU Safe Harbor and other regulatory compliance; negotiate back-end hosting agreements, third-party development agreements and related technology licensing agreements; and advise on the monetization of online content, including revenue sharing arrangements.
 The Practice also advises clients on such topics as domain name acquisition and luxury brand protection, and pursuing counterfeiters and infringing importers and otherwise litigating brand protection disputes that arise from the unauthorized distribution or other use of the brand or products online.

 Clearance and Compliance Review and Dispute Resolution